lfn-cnti/bestpractices/use-case/README.md

 Goal:

-- Relating best practices to real world use cases.
+- Relating to real world use cases.
 - Discussion of core features and functionality from use cases and their NFs.
 - Examination of existing use cases to discussion of kubenative implementations which provide the core features and functionality.